yasir-design/agent_management_system/readme.md

 2. CD into the project folder.
 3. Create and activate the virtual environment (VE).
 4. Install the required libraries.
+5. Signup for OpenAI Api Key.
+Make .env file and put the key in as "open_ai_key=YOUR_KEY"

 ## Testing Commands